By Tim Lambert

 C. 450 Invasions by Angles, Saxons and Jutes begin

 477 According to the Anglo-Saxon Chronicle Saxons led by Aella land in Sussex this year

 The Celts utterly defeat the Saxons at the battle of ‘Mount Badon’, somewhere in Somerset, halting their advance for decades

 The Saxons defeat the Romano-Celts at the battle of Deorham.
-Afterwards the Saxons capture Bath, Cirencester and Gloucester.
+Afterward, the Saxons capture Bath, Cirencester, and Gloucester.
 They cut the Celts in Wales off from the Celts in Southwest England.

 597 St Augustine arrives in Kent and begins to convert the Saxons.
 (At this time England is divided into small kingdoms).